-20Financial Times: Companies: The Rise of the Zombie, January 8th, 2013
+24Financial Times: Companies: The Rise of the Zombie, January 8th, 2013

-21All results are depicted graphically in Figures 8 and 9, where we plot the time series of the assetweighted cash holdings, leverage, employment growth rates, investment levels, and ROA respectively, for high quality firms, low quality non-zombie firms, as well as zombie firms, respectively.
+25All results are depicted graphically in Figures 8 and 9, where we plot the time series of the assetweighted cash holdings, leverage, employment growth rates, investment levels, and ROA respectively, for high quality firms, low quality non-zombie firms, as well as zombie firms, respectively.
 Note, that we only consider firms with a high dependence on banks that benefited from the OMT announcement.

-potential channels through which non-zombie firms that operate in the same industries as zombie firms could be negatively affected by the prevalence of zombies.
-First, banks with incentives to every even outstanding loans might shift their loan supply to existing borrowers that struggle to service their debt.
-This might lead to a reduction in loan supply and/or higher interest rates for productive creditworthy firms operating in the same industries, which makes these firms potentially more financially constrained than firms in industries without such loan supply distortions.
-Second, the prevalence of zombie firms might lead to distorted market competition, which also negatively affects nonzombie firms competing in the same industries.
-The normal competitive outcome would be that impaired firms shed workers and lose market share.
+be that impaired firms shed workers and lose market share.
 However, subsidized loans extended by banks that remained undercapitalized even after the OMT announcement kept distressed borrowers artificially alive, which congests the respective markets.
 The resulting distorting effects on healthy firms competing in the same industries include, for example, depressing product market prices and raising market wages by hanging on to the workers whose productivity at the current firms declined.
-Due to these two channels, we expect that a high prevalence of congesting zombie firms in a particular industry resulted in larger distortions for healthy firms and thus a less vigorous recovery in this industry compared to industries with a low fraction of zombie firms (see also Caballero, Hoshi, and Kashyap, 2008).
+Due to these two channels, we expect that a high prevalence of congesting zombie firms in a particular industry resulted in larger distortions for healthy firms and thus a less vigorous recovery in this industry compared to industries with a low fraction of zombie firms (see also Caballero et al., 2008).

-To determine the detrimental effects of a high zombie prevalence in a particular industry for healthy firms in the same industry, we follow Caballero, Hoshi, and Kashyap (2008) and estimate the following panel regression:
+To determine the detrimental effects of a high zombie prevalence in a particular industry for healthy firms in the same industry, we follow Caballero et al. (2008) and estimate the following panel regression: